praveenjuge/praveenjuge/src/content/blog/review-of-assassin-s-creed-odyssey-and-valhalla.md

 ---
-title: 'Review of Assassin''s Creed Odyssey and Valhalla'
+title: "Review of Assassin's Creed Odyssey and Valhalla"
-description: 'After spending over 100 hours on Assassin''s Creed Odyssey and Assassin''s Creed Valhalla, I have a lot to share.
-Historically, I''ve enjoyed most of the Assassin''s Creed games, but these two, in particular, have left a lasting impression on me.'
+description: "After spending over 100 hours on Assassin's Creed Odyssey and Assassin's Creed Valhalla, I have a lot to share.
+Historically, I've enjoyed most of the Assassin's Creed games, but these two, in particular, have left a lasting impression on me."
-publishedAt: '2024-06-22T12:58:14.522Z'
+pubDate: "2024-06-22T12:58:14.522Z"
 ---

 ## Assassin's Creed Odyssey